07542 926011 email@example.com

 The leaf shaped blade is just under 12 inches (30 cm) long and has a scalloped back edge and a double fuller extending for three quarters of the blade length after which it becomes double edged.
 On one side the blade is centred with an etched thistle with the word “SUTHERLAND” above, and “HIGHLANDERS” below, with further scrolls and foliage above and below this.
 On the reverse side the blade is centred with the number 93 within a scroll of thistles plus further foliate patterns above and below.
 Beneath this is a scroll with the words “CAPE OF GOOD HOPE” commemorates the actions of the regiment there in the early 19th century.

-The name and address of the retailer is applied onto the blade near to the hilt base.
+The name and address of the retailer, Jones, 6 Regent Street, London, is applied onto the blade near to the hilt base.
 At 6 Regent Street, London, a “John Jones” is registered from 1828 to 1868 and a “John Jones & Co” from 1894 to 1923.
-The retailer name on the dirk is simply Jones and a “Jones & Co” is recorded from 1868 to 1893 as a retailer that sold swords made by the Wilkinson Sword Company and the dirk was almost certainly made and sold between 1868 and 1881.
+The retailer name on the dirk is simply Jones and a “Jones & Co” is recorded from 1868 to 1893 as a retailer that sold swords made by the Wilkinson Sword Company.
+The dirk is of a pattern dating from 1830 to circa 1870.

 The 93rd Sutherland Highlanders was raised from the Sutherland Fencibles at the end of the 18th century and was formally gazetted into the British Army in 1800.
 In 1805 the Regiment sailed for the Cape of Good Hope to assist the Highland Brigade recapture Cape Colony from the Dutch.
 In 1806 the 93rd helped rout the Dutch at the Battle of Blauwberg Hills after which Cape Colony surrendered.
 In 1814 the Regiment embarked for the American campaign and landed near New Orleans on 23rd December in time to help turn the flank of an American surprise night attack.
 A few days later the 93rd helped rout the left flank of the Americans during torrential rain but this was noticed too late by the British to take advantage.
 During the final assault of the campaign the 93rd was left bogged down in front of American positions with no orders due to the loss of its senior officers and was shot to pieces, showing such immense bravery to earn the highest respect from the American forces.